Workspace Annual Plans 30% off for a strictly limited time. Use Coupon Code WORKSPACE3

 Projects

-Projects are the work you do.
-A project is typically created for a specific job, shoot, or piece of work.
+Projects are the work you undertake, and designed to keep your work organised from start to finish.
+They can be linked to a Client, or to a Contact for one-off work.
+A Project is typically created for each specific job, shoot, or piece of work.
 It holds everything related to that job, including:

 • Tasks